nicoleraenair/natural-language-compiler/README.md

 | sentence | S | NP VP: Alex swims |

 Observe that this is an infinitely large language, and that we can construct arbitrarily long and complex phrases, such as `Every funny clever mathematician that Alex loves hates a filmmaker that is a lawyer that swims`.

-### Semantic Model
-### TODO
-This project creates a unified semantic model for computing the types and denotations (lambda calculus/predicate logic translations) for phrases in this toy language.
-- table with denotations for all phrase types (from cfg) + example from toy language + types ("Every clever mathematician that Alex loves hates a filmmaker that is grumpy" - build up each part)

 ## Implementation
 ### TODO